-The Business & Conflict Research Initiative is an international consortium including the University of Stellenbosch, the University of Pennsylvania, the University of Copenhagen, and the Peace Research Institute Oslo (PRIO), and also draws on Data Science expertise from the University of Michigan.
+The postdoctoral research fellow will work at the heart of the Business & Conflict Research Initiative, an international consortium including the University of Stellenbosch, the University of Pennsylvania, the University of Copenhagen, and the Peace Research Institute Oslo (PRIO), and also draws on Data Science expertise from the University of Michigan.
 The initiative advances understanding of the dynamics of the private sector, conflict risk and its mitigation, and peaceful development, with a goal of informing policy, practice and scholarship in these areas.